gedrutten/Portfolio/content/3580qca/Week04.md

 ### Living Systems Principles
 [link to annotated pdf](/img/3580qca/readings/wk4_Living_Systems_Principles.pdf)

 This paper outlines the key principles of living systems and how the biological systems apply to design.
-It's interesting how so many parallels can be made between actual biological living systmes and that of systemic design practice.
+It's interesting how so many parallels can be made between actual biological living systems and that of systemic design practice.
 This paper outlines 10 key attributes that apply to both:

 1. Organizationally open, self-organizing and ‘autopoetic’
-    Meaning they self-replicate, self-organise and take inputs form outside their context.
+    Meaning they self-replicate, self-organise and take inputs from outside their context.
 It is obvious that the human body exhibits these attributes - we've all seen the video of a single cell doubling over and over to create a baby.
 Nothing external tells the cells to mae the various parts of the body, they just do it all by themselves.
 2. Operate in a state far from equilibrium
     A system that is effected by (or requires input from) external influence is inherently unstable.
 3. Have ‘emergent’ properties
     Like the walkways example given in class, a system will reveal solutions if you observe the emergent properties.
-4. Their structure is networed, holarchic, and fractal
+4. Their structure is networked, holarchic, and fractal
-    A system consists of sytems within systems interconnected by relationships.
+    A system consists of systems within systems interconnected by relationships.
 Each part is a whole in itself, but so is the sum of parts.
 Designers need to see the big picture while still sweating the small stuff (and keep an eye on what it is that connects the two).
 5. Are sensitive to initial conditions
     As in climate change - the biosphere that is our earth has shown us the result of what happens when you produce greenhouse gasses en masse.
 These are the initial conditions (in this case, they are continuing), and the result may be that we get a runaway rise in temperature.
 6. Are controlled/regulated through feedback
     Responding to the effect of our designs.
-It makes sense that if we acknowledge that we cannot fully understad these entire problem spheres, then we need to implement ways to respond to unexpected responses (both good and bad).
+It makes sense that if we acknowledge that we cannot fully understand these entire problem spheres, then we need to implement ways to respond to unexpected responses (both good and bad).
 7. When healthy, have high degree of diversity
     We can't assume one-design-fits-all.
 8. Comprised of non-linear relationships